FabianSiegmann/HeatRacingGroupDraw/README.md

 ```

 # Usage
-When the requirements are fullfilled, the programm can be executed by running *create_group_draw.py* and specifying the boundary conditions of your group draw.
-The programm will ask for the following details:
+When the requirements are fullfilled, the program can be executed by running *create_group_draw.py* and specifying the boundary conditions of your group draw.
+The program will ask for the following details:
 ```
 Number of rounds during the preliminary heats
 Number of heats per round